theappbusiness/TABTestKit/PULL_REQUEST_TEMPLATE.md

 - [ ] Run `pod install` to ensure that the latest changes are in the Example project.
 Without this, Carthage might not see the latest changes.
 - [ ] Added and updated tests where possible.
+- [ ] Updated the changelog.
+For any changes pending a release, add to the Pending section.
+For releases, move everything pending to the release section.